Skip to main content

 In contrast, the workflow engine in Camunda 8, Zeebe, is always a remote resource for your application, while the embedded engine mode is not supported.

-If you are interested in the reasons why we switched our recommendation from embedded to remote workflow engines, refer to this blog post.
+If you are interested in the reasons why we switched our recommendation from embedded to remote workflow engines, refer to the blog post on moving from embedded to remote workflow engines.

 The implications for your process solution and the programming model are described below.
 Conceptually, the only big difference is that with a remote engine, you cannot share technical ACID transactions between your code and the workflow engine.
 You can read more about it in the blog post on achieving consistency without transaction managers.